XIX Tactical Air Command: History

 The results of Brest were not particularly impressive.
 It was soon obvious that the defenders––as part of Hitler's "hold on to the ports" strategy––had ample provisions and were determined to hold out.
 It also became evident that fighters and fighter bombers assigned to the operation were insufficient to perform effectively all of the tasks they were expected to carry out, particularly in terms of dive bombing.
 P-47s and P-51s simply did not have the bombing power to bring about the desired results.
 Thus the American commander called on other air formations to assist.
 Eighth Air Force responded between 11 August and 5 September with four missions in which 983 Boeing B-17 Flying Fortressess dropped 2520 tons of bombs.
-British Bomber Command made two raids with approximately 220 Aro Lancasters taking part.
+British Bomber Command made two raids with approximately 220 Avro Lancasters taking part.
 IX Bomber Command's Martin B-26 Marauders and new Douglas A-26 Invaders undertook six missions.
 IX Tactical Air Command loaned some of its squadrons to the command – squadrons that flew 839 sorties between 5 and 11 September, when Brest's capture was accorded a high priority.
 By the time the last of Germany's beleaguered troops capitulated on the 19th, the Allies had flown more than 3500 Brest-related sorties.
 The city was in shambles.
 Its port facilities, for which the operation originally had been undertaken, were so badly damaged (by German demolitions along with Allied bombing and artillery shelling) that the Americans never used it as a major supply port.
 Obviously, air power had affected the outcome of the battle but not in the way that had been hoped for.

 XIX Tactical Air Command was also involved in counterair operations, although, because of the Luftwaffe's relative weakness, to a lesser extent than it might have been.
-Only in critical situations or when they had a numerical advantage did Jagdkorps II's Messerschmitt Me-109s and Focke Wulf FW-190s venture out and pose a threat.
+Only in critical situations or when they had a numerical advantage did Jagdkorps II's Messerschmitt Bf 109s and Focke-Wulf Fw 190s venture out and pose a threat.
 During the early August Mortain counteroffensive, German fighters and some bombers did support the attack, but they were overwhelmed by the Allies' superior numbers, better aircraft, and experienced pilots.
 While IX Tactical Air Command led the counterair response, the Royal Air Force and the command's 354th Fighter Group of P-51s also lent a hand.
 At Falaise, the German Air Force again was active, and the command's fighters performed a variety of defensive and offensive counterair tasks––intercepts, sweeps, combat air patrols, and escorts, including bomber escorts––along with other support missions.
 Near Paris, U.S. pilots also encountered opposition; but at times several of Weyland's groups reported seeing no enemy aircraft for days at a time.
 Although the Allies remained aware that the situation might change, Allied aircraft now reigned supreme.